 To run a process, make sure the environment home exists and then start the process using the -h option to specify that directory.
-You must also use the -m option to identify the local host and port that this process will use to listen for replication messages, and the -o option to identify the other processes in the replication group.
+You must also use the -1 option to identify the local host and port that this process will use to listen for replication messages, the -n option to specify the number of sites in the replication group, and the -r option to identify the other processes in the replication group.
 Finally, use the -p option to specify a priority.
 The process that you designate to have the highest priority will become the master.

 '''

 mkdir env1

-java db.repquote.RepQuoteExample -h env1 -n 2 -m localhost:8080 \
+java db.repquote.RepQuoteExampleGSG -h env1 -n 2 -l localhost:8080 \

+'''

+'''

--o localhost:8081 -p 10
+-r localhost:8081 -p 10

 No stock database yet available.

 No stock database yet available.

 '''

 Now, start another process.
-This time, change the environment home to something else, use the -m to at least change the port number the process is listening on, and use the -o option to identify the host and port of the other replication process:
+This time, change the environment home to something else, use the -1 flag to at least change the port number the process is listening on, and use the -r option to identify the host and port of the other replication process:

 '''

 mkdir env2

-java db.repquote.RepQuoteExample -h env2 -n 2 -m localhost:8081 \
+java db.repquote.RepQuoteExampleGSG -h env2 -n 2 -l localhost:8081 \

--o localhost:8080 -p 20
+-r localhost:8080 -p 20

 '''